scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Introduction
 ============

-A major part of machine learning research has become empirical and typically includes a large number of computational experiments run with many different hyperparameter settings.
+A major part of machine learning research typically involves a large number of computational experiments run with many different hyperparameter settings.
-This process holds many practical challenges, such as managing configurations, hyperparameter tuning, ensuring reproducibility, bookkeeping of the runs, and organizing and maintaining an overview over  the results.
+This process holds many practical challenges, such as bookkeeping and maintaining reproducibility.
 To make matters worse, experiments are often run on diverse and heterogeneous environments ranging from laptops to cloud computing nodes.
 Due to deadline pressure and the inherently unpredictable nature of research there is usually little incentive for researchers to build robust infrastructures.
-As a result, research code often evolves quickly and makes bad trade-offs that sacrifice important aspects like bookkeeping and reproducibility.
+As a result, research code often evolves quickly and compromises important aspects like bookkeeping and reproducibility.

 Many tools exist for tackling different aspects of this process, including databases, version control systems, command-line interface generators, tools for automated hyperparameter optimization, spreadsheets, and so on.
-However, very few tools integrate these aspects into a unified system, so each tool has to be learned and used separately, each incurring its own overhead.
+Few, however, integrate these aspects into a unified system, so each tool has to be learned and used separately, each incurring its own overhead.
 Since there is no common basis to build a workflow, the tools people build will be tied to their particular setup.
 This impedes sharing and collaboration on tools for important problems like optimizing hyperparameters, summarizing and analysing results, rerunning experiments, distributing runs, etc..

-Sacred aims to fill this gap by providing some basic infrastructure for running computational experiments.
+Sacred aims to fill this gap by providing basic infrastructure for running computational experiments.
-It is our hope that it will help researchers and foster the development of a rich collaborative ecosystem of shared tools.
+We hope that it will help researchers and foster the development of a rich collaborative ecosystem of shared tools.
 In the following, we briefly introduce Sacred and two supporting tools:
-Labwatch integrates a convenient unified interface to several automated hyperparameter optimizers such as random search, RoBO and SMAC.
+*Labwatch* integrates a convenient unified interface to several automated hyperparameter optimizers such as random search, RoBO and SMAC.
-Sacredboard offers a web-based interface to view runs and supports maintaining an overview and organizing results.
+*Sacredboard* offers a web-based interface to view runs and organize results.

 Sacred
 ======
-Sacred [#]_ is an open source Python framework that aims to bundle solutions for some of the most frequent challenges of computational research.
+Sacred [#]_ is an open source Python framework that bundles solutions for some of the most frequent challenges of computational research.
-It does not enforce any particular workflow, and it is independent of the choice of machine learning libraries.
+It does not enforce any particular workflow and is independent of the choice of machine learning libraries.
-Sacred was designed to remain useful even under deadline pressure, and therefore tries to offer maximum convenience while minimizing boilerplate code.
+Designed to remain useful even under deadline pressure, Sacred aims to offer maximum convenience while minimizing boilerplate code.
 By combining these features into a unified but flexible workflow, Sacred  enables its users to focus on research and still ensures that all the relevant information for each run are captured.
-Its standardized configuration process allows streamlined integration with other tools such as Labwatch, for hyperparameter optimization.
+Its standardized configuration process allows streamlined integration with other tools, such as Labwatch for hyperparameter optimization.
 Through storage of run information in a central database comprehensive query and sorting functionality for bookeeping becomes available.
 This further enables downstream analysis and allows other tools such as Sacredboard to provide a powerful user interface for organizing results.